mcdag/weme-project/README.md

 ### Database visualization

-If you want to look at the database, go this link https://dbdiagram.io/d/644c21d2dca9fb07c439f32e.
+If you want to look at the database diagram, go this link https://dbdiagram.io/d/644c21d2dca9fb07c439f32e.

 ### Docker installings